 Location and length of program

 The internship is based out of one of our medical centers in Roseville and Sacramento, California.
+Interns need to be sufficiently local to meet in person on a regular basis.
 The duration of the internship varies with the project and the intern.
-Current internships require a part-time commitment for 9-12 months.
+Current internships require a part-time commitment for at least 9-12 months.
 College credit may be available at your university.
 To date, we have secured credit from UC Berkeley, UC Davis, CSU Sacramento, and UN Reno.